ganeti/ganeti/man/gnt-backup.rst

 ``@CUSTOM_EXPORT_DIR@/$instance`` directory on the target node.

-The ``--compress`` option is used to specify which compression mode is used during the export.
+The ``--compress`` option is used to specify which compression mode is used for moves during the export.
 Valid values are 'none' (the default) and 'gzip'.

 The ``--shutdown-timeout`` is used to specify how much time to wait before forcing the shutdown (xm destroy in xen, killing the kvm